HEP-FCC/FCCAnalyses/examples/basics/README.md

 ==========================================================

 By design, the association between the reconstructed particles and the Monte-Carlo particles proceeds via the MCRecoAssociations collection, and its two associated  collections of references, MCRecoAssociations#0 and MCRecoAssociations#1, all of the same size.
-The collectionID of MCRecoAssociations#0 is equal to 6, which means that MCRecoAssociations#0 points to the ReconstructedParticles.
+The collectionID of MCRecoAssociations#0 is equal to 6 in the example file used here (see above, "Structure of EDM4Hep files"), which means that MCRecoAssociations#0 points to the ReconstructedParticles.
 While the collectionID of MCRecoAssociations#1 is equal to 4, i.e.
 MCRecoAssociations#1 points to the Particle collection (i.e. the Monte-Carlo particles).